rsingh888/node-docker/README.md

 ### Running

-To run this application get market cap (in USD) of a crypto currency
+To run this application from command line

 edit .env file for the crypto currency name of which you need to know market cap CRYPTO_CURRNECY=bitcoin